 What does all this mean?
 AEDs have been proven to improve sudden cardiac arrest survivability.
 If a cardiac arrest victim can be defibrillated at minute 2 after dropping they have an 80% chance of survival.
 The more positive outcomes happen and the more lives that are saved this will certainly prompt stronger requirements for the small and easy-to-use life-saving devices.
 Organizations should certainly also realize that regardless of mandates they can be sued in the event of a workplace death.
 The time has come to act now and invest in life-protecting AEDs!
 There’s certainly merit to buying AEDs to mitigate legal risk but the stronger motivator should be to simple protect lives.
 Our most valuable asset in the private and public sector is our people (to include staff, customers, partners and visitors) and safety initiatives including CPR/AED training and AED availability is the right thing to do.

 AED One-Stop Shop is the consultative public defibrillator supplier who can provide the AEDs, accessories, training and services.
 Furthermore, we carry all the major six AED types: ZOLL, HeartSine, LIFEPAK, Powerheart, Defibtech and Philips to there’s no need to shop each manufacturer.
 We make professional recommendations and allow purchase through Purchase Order (PO,) check, credit card or on the PurchaseAEDs.com webstore.
-Call us at 855-677-2337 or email us at Sales@AEDOneStopShop.com.
+Email us at Sales@AEDOneStopShop.com.